ippontech/blog-usa/posts/Modernize-your-pipeline-to-be-ARM-ready-with-multi-arch-container-builds.md

 title: "Modernize your pipeline to be ARM-ready with multi-arch container builds"
 ---

-With the release of Amazon Web Service's Graviton processors and the pivot of Apple's ecosystem to ARM based processors, multi-arch images are becoming hugely popular.
-Don't get left behind, transforming your workloads to run on multiple architectures is now more obtainable than ever.
-Converting your pipeline to build multi-arch images is a relatively straightforward and quick process that pays off in a big way.
-At Ippon Technologies, we utilize docker's buildx plugin to achieve building multi-arch images, and you can too!
-Follows is a short getting started guide, as well as some discussion as why, as a developer, it is in your best interest to build multi-arch images.
+ARM computing has been historically reserved for embedded and small portable devices, however, in recent years there has been a growing number of ARM products in cloud and laptop products.
+This includes AWS Graviton Compute Instances, Raspberry Pi's Cortex-A72 chip, Googles Tau T2A compute instances, Azures Ampre Alta machines, and the pivot of Apple's ecosystem to ARM based processors.
+I know what you are thinking, Graviton, Tau, and Ampre Alta are really cool names, I agree!
+Given this new wave of ARM products, it is important to support the ARM architecture with multi-arch container images.
+Converting your pipeline to build multi-arch images is a relatively straightforward and quick process that pays off in a larger user base and higher cost savings.
+At Ippon Technologies, we utilize docker's buildx plugin to achieve building multi-arch images.
+Below is a short getting started guide, as well as some discussion as why, as a developer, it is in your best interest to build multi-arch images.

 # Why this work happens